Game-zhao/MIAYOLO/README.md

-# MEXYOLO: Multi-Experts and Intra-class Aggregation Assisted Newly Constructed Building Detection in Remote Sensing Imagery
+# MIAYOLO: Multi-Expert and Intra-Class Aggregation Assisted Suburban Building Detection in Unmanned Aerial Vehicle Imagery
 ⭐ This code has been completely released ⭐

 If our code is helpful to you, please cite: